vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **dtmf** indicates a DTMF digit that a user can press.

 **action** indicates the action that will be taken if the user presses the pre-defined “dtmf” digit.
-It can either trigger a PIE Event \<voice-cloud-PIE\> with the “return” action, or it can navigate to another menu with the “menu” action.
+It can either trigger a [PIE] Event with the “return” action, or it can navigate to another menu with the “menu” action.

 **repeatPrompt** is the prompt that will be repeatedly play to the user if the correct DTMF digit is not pressed.
 The same rules as the mainPrompt apply.

 **repeats** is the number of times that the repeatPrompt will be played.

 **maxDigits** is the maximum number of digits that is expected from a user to press.
-Once these digits are collected, a PIE Event \<voice-cloud-PIE\> will be triggered containing these digits.
+Once these digits are collected, a [PIE] Event will be triggered containing these digits.
 The digits are collected when either the maximum number of digits are entered, the user presses “\#” or the user waits 5 seconds after the last entered digit.

 ### Park